SixSq/old.sixsq.github.com/_jobs/job-100-sales-manager.md

 ### The Role

-  * Meet or exceed agreed sales targets on assigned accounts/geography
+  * Meet or exceed agreed sales targets on assigned accounts/geography.
-  * Create and manage Pursuits & Licensing Plan for the assigned accounts
+  * Create and manage Pursuits & Licensing Plan for the assigned accounts.
-  * Land on time Volume Licensing revenue (generating Annual Recurring Revenue) by overseeing the deals from identification to close
+  * Land on time Volume Licensing revenue (generating Annual Recurring Revenue) by overseeing the deals from identification to close.
-  * Share best practices and learnings with the rest of the SixSq team
+  * Share best practices and learnings with the rest of the SixSq team.

 ### What to expect

   * You will be based in our head office in Geneva, Switzerland.
-  * You will report directly to the company CEO
+  * You will report directly to the company CEO.
   * Your financial package will include fixed and variable elements.
   * You will receive full training on Nuvla.io products and services.

 ### What we are looking for

-  * Seasoned sales manager, the commercial executive is both a “Door opener and a Deal closer”
+  * Seasoned sales manager, the commercial executive is both a “Door opener and a Deal closer”.
-  * Executive who practises “customer outcome based selling” principles, with customer success at heart, understand your customers’ mission, goals, motivations, and strategies
+  * Executive who practises “customer outcome based selling” principles, with customer success at heart, understand your customers’ mission, goals, motivations, and strategies.
-  * Strategic, long-term thinker able to identify trends, risks and opportunities
+  * Strategic, long-term thinker able to identify trends, risks and opportunities.
   * Team player and collaborative - high performing individualists will not be successful.
 Comfortable speaking at all organisational levels, from the CxO to the procurement / purchasing teams.
   * Positive attitude and a passion for working with customers and partners.